How to Make Your Own Terrarium

 Water plants and place container in a well-lit area with indirect light.
 Future watering is dependent on the types of plants you have selected and the environment they're growing in.
 Test the soil for moisture before pulling out the watering can.

-Kokedama Moss Gardens are a traditional Japanese garden that use moss as the container.
+Like this look?
+Try a kokedama moss garden!
+Kokedama Moss Gardens are a traditional Japanese garden that uses moss as the container.